-\ Subject to finalisation of Basis of Allohment In terms of Rule 19(2)(b)(ii) of the Securities Contracts (Regulation) Rules, 1957, as amended ("SCRR"), this is an Offer for such percentage of the post-Offer paid-up Equity Share capital of our Company that will be at least ₹4,000 million calculated at the Offer Price.
-The Offer is being made in accordance with Regulation 26(1) of the Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009, as amended (the "SEBI ICDR Regulations"), through the Book Building Process wherein not more than 50% of the Offer was allocated on a proportionate basis to Qualified Institutional Buyers ("QIBs"), of which, our Company, in consultation with the Selling Shareholders and the Lead Managers, allocated up to 60% of the QIB Portion to Anchor Investors on a discretionary, south of which one -third was reserved for domestic Mutual Funds only, subject to valid Bids having been received from domestic Mutual Funds at or above the Anchor Investor Allocation Price, in accordance with the SEBI ICDR Regulations.
-5% of the QIB Portion (excluding the Anchor Investor Portion) was available for allocation on a proportionate basis to Mutual Funds and you the Anchor Investor Portion was available for allocation on a proportionate basis to all QIB Bidders (other than Anchor Investors), including Mutual Funds, subject to valid Bids having been received at or above the Offer Price.
-Further, not less than 15% of the Offer was available for allocation to Retail Individual Bidders in accordance with the SEBI ICDR Regulations, subject to valid Bids having been received at or above the Offer Price.
-All potential investors, other than Anchor Investors, other than Ancho subject of that many other feet of the or above the other free in portant account which many means the set of above the other free in portant account which were blocked by the Self Certified Syndicate Banks ("SCSBs") to participate in the Offer.
-Anchor Investors were not permitted to participate in the Anchor Investor Portion through the ASBA process.
-For details, please see the section entitled "Offer Procedure" on page 358.
+at the columnas of us Synthetic vectors and op intimation (or the Designated intermediants).
+In terms of Rule 19(2)(b)(ii) of the Securities Contracts (Regulation) Rules, 1957, as amended ("SCRR"), this is an Offer for such percentage of the post-Offer paid-up Equity Share capital of our Company that will be at least ₹4,000 million calculated at the Offer Price.
+The Offer is being made in accordance with Regulation 26(1) of the Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009, as amended (the "SEBI ICDR Regulations"), through the Book Building Process wherein not more than 50% of the Offer shall be allocated on a proportionate basis to Qualified Institutional Buyers ("QIBs"), provided that our Company, in consultation with the Selling Shareholders and the Lead Managers, may allocate up to 60% of the QIB Portion to Anchor Investors) and discretionary basis, out of which one-third shall be reserved for domestic Mutual Funds only, subject to valid Bids being received from Mutual Funds at or above the Anchor Investor Allocation Price, in accordance with the SEBI ICDR Regulations.
+5% of the QIB Portion (excluding the Anchor Investor Portion) shall be available for allocation on a proportionate basis to Mutual Funds only, and the remainder of the QIB Portion to Anchor Investors), including Mutual Funds, subject to valid Bids being received at or above the Offer Price.
+Further, not less than 15% of the Offer shall be available for allocation on a proportionate basis to Mutual Funds only, subject to valid Bids being received at or above the Offer Price.
+Further, not less than 15% of the Offer shall be available for allocation on a proportionate basis to Non-Institutional Bidders and not less than 35% of the Offer shall be available for allocation on a proportionate basis to Non-Institutional Bidders, other than Anchor Investors, are required to available for allocation on a proportionate basis to Non-Institutional Bidders and not less than 35% of the Offer shall be

 RISK IN RELATION TO THE FIRST OFFER